brotheru/railspinterested/README.md

 # README

-HHello my name is brotheru.
+Hello my name is brotheru.

 This is my Ruby on Rails
 new project